btroncone/learn-rxjs/operators/filtering/takewhile.md

 ---

-:bulb: When optional `inclusive` parameter is set to `true` it will also emit the first item that didn't pass the predicate.
+:bulb: When the optional `inclusive` parameter is set to `true` it will also emit the first item that didn't pass the predicate.

 ---